master-stm/Da-Goat-NetworkSec-Tool/README.md

 - **Packet Sniffer**: Captures packets from any selected network adapter, preserving data for subsequent analysis.
 - **Packet Analyzer**: Delivers comprehensive packet analysis with sophisticated filtering capabilities, powered by Wireshark.
 - **Network Scanner**: Efficiently scans and catalogs all devices and services within a network.
-- **NIDS**: Features a dual-mode Intrusion Detection System for both misuse and anomaly detection, complemented by a server-based NIDS for an exhaustive traffic analysis, classification, and representation (IDS with accuracy rates of 94.4% for misuse detection and 99.0% for anomaly detection
+- **NIDS**: Features a dual-mode Intrusion Detection System for both misuse and anomaly detection, complemented by a server-based NIDS for an exhaustive traffic analysis, classification, and representation (IDS with accuracy rates of 94.4% for misuse detection and 99.0% for anomaly detection).

-).
+## Attacks Coverd
+- **Malware**: This includes viruses, worms, trojan horses, ransomware, spyware, adware, and fileless malware.
+- **Phishing Attacks**: Fraudulent attempts to obtain sensitive information such as usernames, passwords, and credit card details by disguising as a trustworthy entity in an electronic communication.
+- **Man-in-the-Middle (MitM) Attacks**: These occur when attackers intercept and possibly alter the communication between two parties who believe they are directly communicating with each other.
+- **Denial-of-Service (DoS) and Distributed Denial-of-Service (DDoS) Attacks**: DoS attacks overwhelm a system's resources, making it unable to respond to service requests, while DDoS attacks come from multiple sources, making them harder to block.
+- **SQL Injection**: An attack that involves inserting malicious SQL queries into an input field for execution, to manipulate or exploit the database behind the application.
+- **Cross-Site Scripting (XSS)**: An attack that injects malicious scripts into content from otherwise trusted websites.
+- **Session Hijacking and Cookie Theft**: Exploiting a valid computer session to gain unauthorized access to information or services in a computer system.
+- **Zero-Day Exploits**: Attacks that target vulnerabilities in software or hardware that are unknown to the vendor or have no patch available at the time of the attack.
+- **Advanced Persistent Threats (APTs)**: Prolonged and targeted cyberattacks in which an attacker infiltrates a network and remains undetected for an extended period.
+- **Insider Threats**: Malicious threats from people within the organization, such as employees, contractors, or business associates, who have inside information concerning the organization's security practices, data, and computer systems.
+- **DNS Tunneling**: Using DNS queries and responses to carry other protocols, often for data exfiltration or command and control of compromised systems.
+- **Pass-the-Hash (PtH) Attacks**: Exploiting a feature of many authentication protocols that allows a user to log in with a hashed value of their password instead of the password itself.
+- **Credential Stuffing**: Automated injection of breached username/password pairs in order to fraudulently gain access to user accounts.
+- **Drive-by Downloads**: Unintended download of malicious code to your computer or mobile device that takes place without consent or knowledge, often when visiting a website.
+- **Rootkits**: Malware that hides its presence or the presence of other malware.
+- **Logic Bombs**: Code inserted into software systems that will set off a malicious function when specified conditions are met.
+- **Botnets**: Networks of private computers infected with malicious software and controlled as a group without the owners' knowledge, e.g., to send spam.

 ## Supported Operating Systems
 - Linux